 We’ll give you the details on what you should be looking for, what brands are best, what features you should demand from your jacket, (and which ones to steer clear from).
 Also, we’re going to even give you some options.

 So, don’t get lost in the technology, the terms, or the tricky sites not giving you all the info.
 Stick with us, and by the end, you’ll walk confidently into the store, knowing exactly what you need to stay warm this winter.

 Let’s make sure that you have the best possible jacket on because it might just save your life.

 Obviously, puffier jackets can look bulky and restrict movement.
 That’s why many jackets rely upon the two separate liners to create an insulation layer.
 It frees up the wearer to have movement and mobility.

 Let’s get into the detail of what you need to be looking at, and the brands of jacket that work for you.

 We’ve got a range of jackets, from the novice skier to the expert mountaineer, of models we think will suit your winter activity best.

 Mountain Warehouse Freestyle Women’s Jacket – Best Budget Option

-If you’re brand new to the sport, or if you’re brand new to winter, we’d suggest this Mountain warehouse jacket as an excellent starter.
+If you’re brand new to the sport, or brand new to winter, we’d suggest this Mountain warehouse jacket as an excellent starter.
 It ticks all the major categories of what you’d want to find in a ski jacket for women.